Rviewer-Challenges/JbRT05z8iLBNDus9Lk8p/memory-game-app/Comments.md

   - Manages the timer based on the game state.
 - **Improvements**:
   - Add visual indicators for the timer.
-  - Add sounds or alerts when the time is up.
+  - Add sounds when the time is up.

 ### App Component (Entry Point)
 - **Description**: The main entry point for the application.